San Rafael Dog Bite Lawyer

 Another common injury that is not included in the categories is post-traumatic stress disorder (PTSD).
 This injury occurs when a person becomes scared of dogs, even when they loved the animal prior to the bite or attack.
 Due to the nature of a dog’s mouth, that is often a breeding ground for bacteria, complications associated with the injury are also extremely common.
 The most common of these are infections, which can result in months of recovery.A San Rafael Dog Bite Lawyer can Help With Your Case

 Dog bites result in very serious injuries, and victims are entitled to claim compensation that can help them recover from those injuries.
-At Willoughby Brod, LLP, a dog bite attorney in San Rafael can help with your case.
+At the Brod Law Firm, a dog bite attorney in San Rafael can help with your case.
 We know how to prove these cases, and to secure the full amount of damages you need.
 Do not take on your case alone.
 Call us today at (800) 427-7020 or contact us online to schedule a free consultation with one of our knowledgeable attorneys.